PaddlePaddle/PaddleClas/docs/en/PULC/PULC_safety_helmet_en.md

-# PULC Classification Model of Wheather Wearing Safety Helmet or Not
+# PULC Classification Model of Whether Wearing Safety Helmet or Not

 -----